by Texas Homesteader ~

 Potatoes On Bottom

-First I washed enough potatoes to fit into the bottom of the slow cooker.
-If they were small I put them in whole but if they were larger I cut them in half.
+First I washed enough potatoes to fit into the bottom of each slow cooker.
+If the potatoes were small I put them in whole, but the larger ones were cut in half.
 This lifts the roast off the bottom of the slow cooker.

-Instead I just rinsed off my roasts & then place them on top of the potatoes in my slow cookers.
+Then I rinsed off my roasts & then placed them on top of the potatoes in my slow cookers.
 When my roast is in place I season it with salt & pepper, some Worcestershire sauce and then sprinkle on a little dried basil.

 Finally I tuck the other vegetables around the roast, depending upon what I have.
 Typically I’ll chunk up an onion, wash & peel a few carrots, chunking them into about thirds and tuck them around the roast.
 If I have celery I’ll often wash & cut each rib into about 3-inch pieces and add that too.